The Togliattiazot affair

 The Togliattiazot Affair is a series of events connected to criminal proceedings against the owners and executives of the Russian firm Togliattiazot (Toaz) and their foreign partners.
-The case spanned 14 years, from 2005 to 2019, and resulted in the owners and executives receiving prison sentences of between to 8.5 and 9 years.
+The case spanned 14 years, from 2005 to 2019, and resulted in the owners and executives receiving prison sentences of between 8.5 and 9 years.
 The activity of the involved parties was described as "a threat to [Russia’s] economic activity" by the Chairman of the Investigative Committee of the Russian Federation, Alexander Bastrykin.

 Togliattiazot is the largest ammonia producer in Russia, with an estimated global market share of 7.6%.

 Case background

 Privatization of Togliattiazot and Transammiak pipeline

 In 1985, Vladimir Nikolaevich Makhlai was appointed director of Toaz Industrial Group in Togliatti.
 The plant was built according to the project and with the money of American businessman Armand Hammer and his company Oxydental Petroleum.
 The production was export-oriented and connected by a pipeline with a length of about 2500 kilometers to the Odessa Port Plant, which ensures the transshipment of ammonia to tankers.
 The plant supplied ammonia to Oxydental Petroleum until 1997.

 On July 4, 1991, the Law of the RSFSR "On Privatization of state and municipal enterprises in the RSFSR" was adopted.
 On December 29, 1991, the Decree of the President of the Russian Federation No. 341 was signed, approving "The main provisions of the program of privatization of state and municipal enterprises for 1992".

 In 1992, the Toaz plant became an open joint-stock company.
 Alexander Makarov, who was then deputy chairman of Samara Regional Property Committee, helped Vladimir Makhlai with the firm's privatization.
 Makarov was subsequently appointed director of economics at Togliattiazot and went on to become Toaz Corporation vice-president.
 He was indicted alongside Makhlai and other defendants in the case.

 In 1995, the privatization of the Russian part of the Transammiak ammonia pipeline was announced.
 The Russian Ministry of Property transferred 51% of the newly created Transammiak pipeline operator to Toaz.
 In turn, Togliattiazot transferred 6.1% of its own shares to the Ministry.
 The 6.1% Toaz stake was subsequently sold by Samara Property Fund to the Tafko company in an investment tender.
 Tafko then re-sold the stake to three Swiss entities that had Andrey Makhlai, Vladimir Makhlai's eldest son, as board members.
 In January 1997, Tafko acquired an additional 30% in Transammiak.

 A condition of the investment agreement under which 51% of Transammiak was handed over, stipulated that other ammonia producers would be able to tap into the pipeline.
 Initially, the pipeline design allowed for ammonia producers from Nevinnomyssk, Novomoskovsk and Rossosh to tap into it.
 Breach of this condition later led to institution of criminal investigation.
 By the early 2000s, the majority of Togliattiazot and the pipeline was controlled by Vladimir Makhlai.